EV Charging Optimization With Machine Learning And AI

 • Analysis of customer habits, for example, where and how often they charge, what is the typical charging time and period, what is the typical state of charge values at the beginning and at the end of the charging, etc.

 Understanding the charging behavior of regular EV users is essential for setting up an optimal pricing strategy.
-Presented analyses support the idea of building tailored customer loyalty programs as well as helping to increase the market share.
+Presented analyses support developing and building tailored customer.

 Other considerations

-We can also think about other applications of machine learning and AI.
-For example, a battery health monitoring service evaluates the battery charging process over time and monitors its degradation (or state of health), enabling the application of predictive maintenance strategies for EV batteries.
+Applications of machine learning and AI can also be considered.
+For example, a battery health monitoring service evaluates the battery charging process over time and monitors its degradation (or state of health), enabling predictive maintenance strategies for EV batteries.

-The pre-requisite for the successful deployment of every machine learning model is the collection of data of insufficient quality and quantity.
-The charging records database should consist of historical charging data for a given charging station and EV owner.
-For predictive modeling, the data can be enriched with additional input features like traffic and weather conditions.
+The prerequisite for the successful deployment of every machine learning model is the collection of data of insufficient quality and quantity.
+The charging records database should contain historical charging data for a given charging station and EV owner.
+The data can be enriched for predictive modeling with additional input features like traffic and weather conditions.

 Conclusions

 Are you ready for the challenges associated with the arrival of electric vehicles and related infrastructure?
-Do you already collect relevant data but do not derive business insights out of it?
-Or you are just starting your EV mobility business and the presented topics sound interesting to you?
+Have you collected relevant data but not derived business insights from it?
+Or are you just starting your EV mobility business, and do the presented topics sound interesting to you?
 In any case, feel free to contact us.
 Our team is happy to discuss possible cooperation – whether you are interested in getting the most out of your data with machine learning or in the application design and development.